Tottenham Hotspur wins first trophy in 17 years by beating Manchester United 1-0 in Europa League final

 Champions League prestige and money secured

-By winning the competition, Tottenham qualify for the continent’s top club competition, the Champions League, next season – despite how dreadful the clubs’ recent domestic performances have been.
+By winning the competition, Tottenham qualifies for the continent’s top club competition, the Champions League, next season – despite how dreadful the club’s recent domestic performances have been.

 “This is what it’s all about.
 The club hasn’t won a trophy for 17 years.
 Honestly, this is what it means.
 It means so much.
 All the fans get battered, we get battered about not winning a trophy, not winning anything. … I’m so happy.”